matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### Chicago Open

-Though not a true "collegiate" tournament, the Chicago Open is worth mentioning.
-Held annually at the University of Chicago, the tournament is open to all players---college students, former players, and even high schoolers (though the last case is rare).
+Although it is not technically a "collegiate" tournament, this page would be incomplete without a discussion of the Chicago Open.
+Held annually at the University of Chicago, the tournament is open to all players---college students, working adults, and even high schoolers (though the last case is rare).
 It is generally considered the most difficult tournament in all of quiz bowl.
 Any group of people may form a team, and packet submission is required.

 ## High School